Upcoding and unbundling are common types of healthcare fraud.

 Other types of healthcare providers also may engage in improper upcoding.
 For example, a home healthcare agency that reports more time-intensive services provided to a patient than were actually provided is a type of upcoding.
 An urgent care facility may engage in upcoding by billing for medical services that were more extended or complex than those provided.
 Durable medical equipment providers (DME) may engage in upcoding if they bill for more expensive equipment than actually provided.

-How to report upcoding, unbundling and other healthcare fraud
+How do you report upcoding, unbundling, and other types of healthcare fraud?

 The False Claims Act gives employees and others who know about upcoding, unbundling and other healthcare fraud a way to report it safely.